guygrubbs/mms_analysis/README.md

 - crossings_{set}.csv (crossing time and rN position) and predictions_{set}.csv (DN‑based timing + errors)
 - summary_metrics.csv aggregating DN stats, first crossing per probe, shear, and prediction errors

+For the same 2019‑01‑27 12:15–12:55 window, FPI ion/electron spectrograms are available under `results/events_pub/2019-01-27_1215-1255/` as:

+- `mms{1–4}_DIS_omni.png` – ion differential energy flux spectrograms
+- `mms{1–4}_DES_omni.png` – electron differential energy flux spectrograms

+These spectrograms are derived from local NASA CDFs only; the .sav files for this event do not contain spectrogram/distribution data, so there is no .sav vs mms_mp spectrogram overlay.
+See `examples/make_event_figures_20190127.py` for the spectrogram‑generation workflow.

 Notes:
 - Cold‑ion windows are inferred from local DIS moments when available; when DIS quality flags are absent in the local cache, a .sav‑based fallback is used and flagged in the logs.
 - Shear at 12:25 and 12:45 UT may be omitted if BN sign classification lacks both sides within ±60 s (documented as a data‑availability limitation).